Metrication: Other English-speaking countries

-The British metrication programme signalled the start of metrication programmes elsewhere in the Commonwealth, though India had started its programme in 1959, six years before the United Kingdom.
+The British metrication programme signalled the start of metrication programmes elsewhere in the Commonwealth, though India had started its programme in 1956, nine years before the United Kingdom.
 South Africa (then not a member of the Commonwealth) set up a Metrication Advisory Board in 1967, New Zealand set up its Metric Advisory Board in 1969, Australia passed the Metric Conversion Act in 1970 and Canada appointed a Metrication Commission in 1971.

 The metric units of measurement on Canadian canned food labels are merely the equivalent of the still widely used imperial units such as the ounce.

-Metrication in Australia, New Zealand and South Africa was essentially complete within a decade, while in Canada metrication has been halted since the 1970s.
+Metrication in Australia, New Zealand and South Africa was essentially complete within a decade, while in Canada the programme stalled and was effectively abandoned in 1985, when the Metric Commission was wound up.
 In Canada, the square foot is still widespread for commercial and residential advertisements and partially in construction because of the close trade relations with the United States.
 Metric measurements on food products such as canned food are often merely the equivalent of the still widely used imperial units of measurement such as the ounce and the pound.
 Butter in Canada is sold in 454 g packagings, which is the equivalent of one pound.
 The railways of Canada such as the Canadian National and Canadian Pacific as well as commuter rail services continue to measure their trackage in miles and speed limits in miles per hour because they also operate in the United States (although urban railways including subways and light rail have adopted kilometres and kilometres per hour).
 Canadian railcars show weight figures in both imperial and metric.
 Most other Commonwealth countries adopted the metric system during the 1970s.

 Apart from the United Kingdom and Canada, which have effectively halted their metrication programs, the great majority of countries using the imperial system have completed official metrication during the second half of the 20th century or the first decade of the 21st century.
 The most recent to complete this process was the Republic of Ireland, which began metric conversion in the 1970s and completed it in early 2005.
 Hong Kong uses three systems (Chinese, imperial, and metric) and all three are permitted for use in trade.